LivelyDismay/tempus-maledictum/faq.md

 Windows Scaling is messing with the game.
 To fix this:

-- Go the folder you installed Magnum Opus into
+- Go the folder you installed Tempus into
 - Then go into the Stock Game folder
 - Right click on the SkyrimSE.exe item
 - Choose Properties